codebam/seanbehan.ca/src/routes/posts/nixos.md

 ---

 Flakes in NixOS allow you to write Nix code that has custom inputs and outputs.
-For example this is the simplest example of a Flake.
+For example this is a simple example of a Flake.
 You can get a copy for yourself by running `nix flake init`.

 ```nix